10 Jul Revisit your Home

 If you haven’t done so already, create a home that reflects your best self and highest aspirations.

-As we like to say… as you design your home, you have the opportunity to design your life!
+As you design your home, you have the opportunity to create your life!

 The idea is to bring your personality and life story into your surroundings and make your rooms reflect who you are.
 Your home should tell “your story” — not a decorator’s story — of your personal history, your background, your likes, interests, and hobbies.